bytecodealliance/wasm-micro-runtime/README.md

 Current Features of WAMR
 =========================
 - WASM interpreter (AOT is planned)
-- Provides support for a subset of Lib.
+- Provides support for a subset of Libc.
-- Supports "side_module=1" EMCC compilation option
+- Supports "SIDE_MODULE=1" EMCC compilation option
 - Provides API's for embedding runtime into production software
 - Provides a mechanism for exporting native API's to WASM applications
 - Supports the programming of firmware apps in a large range of languages (C/C++/Java/Rust/Go/TypeScript etc.)